Jon Morgan

 3. Crowdfunding

-There are a few things to have in mind when crowdfunding:
+There are a few things to keep in mind when crowdfunding:

 • You'll need an innovative marketing approach to have people donate money to you.